-Use potting soil containing plenty of organic matter for best results.
+Use potting soil containing plenty of organic matter and peat moss for best results.

 Hypoestes plants often don’t need to be repotted as they slip into dormancy shortly after flowering.

-And most people do not like to keep them in the dormant stage.
+Most people do not like to keep polka dots in the dormant stage.

 If your polka dot plant stops growing in mid-summer, it is likely to be root-bound.